 In addition to providing time on the water to as many people as it can engage, BRCC offered private dragon boat outings as silent auction items to approximately six different non-profits in support of their various fundraising efforts.
-The item usually raises \$100 - \$300 each time it's auctioned off.
+The item usually raises \$500 each time it's auctioned off.
 The auction winner follows up with a volunteer BRCC host who arranges for a mutually agreeable time to take the winner and 20 friends out for an excursion.

 BRCC also hosted training sessions for newly developing corporate teams to get them ready for participation in novice dragon boat races.
-In 2011, Bayer and AT&T worked with BRCC volunteer coaches and steerspersons to develop and hone the skills needed for racing.
-Ideally, one or both of these groups will become passionate paddlers and join DragonMax as another competitive team under the BRCC umbrella.
+In 2013, Bayer and AT&T continued their work with

+BRCC volunteer coaches and steerspersons to develop and hone the skills needed for racing.
+The AT&T team took a gold medal at the races in September held at Treasure Island.
+Several of these "newbies" have already become passionate paddlers and join DragonMax on the competitive circuit.
+(See DragonMax in winning in lane 3.)